 Recognition of Prior Learning (RPL):

-RPL is conducted in accordance with the institutional Recognition of Prior Learning Policy.
-This Policy provides processes and procedures by which RPL is conducted.
+RPL is conducted in accordance with the institution's RPL Policy.
+This Policy provides processes and procedures by which RPL is conducted at the institution.

-Students who do not meet the minimum admission requirements, could, under certain conditions, apply for admission based on recognition of prior learning (RPL).
+Learners who do not meet the minimum admission requirements of a particular qualification could, under certain conditions, apply for admission based on RPL and/or a process as approved by the Academic Board.

-• National Senior Certificate (NSC), with endorsement for Degree studies.
+• National Senior Certificate (NSC), granting access to Bachelor's studies.

 Or

-• National Certificate Vocational (NCV) NQF Level 4, with endorsement for Degree studies.
+• National Certificate (Vocational), NQF Level 4, granting access to Bachelor's studies.

 Or